jkraemer/redmine_airbrake/README.md

 ### Airbrake v2 (XML API)

+Since the Airbrake client is not designed to handle arbitrary parameters, we trick it by setting the API-Key value to a JSON-encoded hash holding our configuration.
+This hash may hold the following keys:

 This applies e.g. to the Ruby airbrake gem in versions < 5.0:

     Airbrake.configure do |config|